eme64/blog/_posts/2026-01-13-Reductions.md

 - Parallel: `(x0 + x1) + (x2 + x3)`

 There are a lot of operators that satisfy these properties, for example: integer addition/multiplication, min/max, logical and/or/xor.
 However, there are some that do not, for example: floating-point addition and multiplication.
-The reasond is the rounding error:
+The reason is the rounding error:

 - `a = 1e30f`, `b = -1e30f` and `c = 1e-30f`
 - `a + b + c = 1e-30f`: `a + b = 0` without any rounding. `0 + c = 1e-30f` without any rounding.